Allies fear the United States is becoming less reliable, with growing concern about a possible Trump comeback. - ExBulletin

 Dalton, the former UK ambassador to Iran, said the outlook for the Middle East would be slightly worse under Trump than under Biden.
 But he said differences on key regional tensions, the Israeli-Palestinian conflict and Iran's ambitions, would be limited.

-No U.S. administration will make a serious effort to resolve its differences with Iran through diplomacy,” Dalton told The Associated Press.
-“This ship sailed some time ago.
+No U.S. administration will make a serious effort to resolve differences with Iran through diplomacy,” Dalton told The Associated Press.
+“That ship sailed some time ago.

-Meanwhile, Palestinians and their supporters are pleading with Biden to moderate U.S. support for Israel as the civilian death toll from the Gaza war rises.
+Palestinians and their supporters, meanwhile, are imploring Biden to moderate U.S. support for Israel, amid the conflict's civilian casualty toll war in Gaza climb.
 But hardliners in Israel say the United States is already limiting its offensive against Hamas too much.

-Itamar Ben-Gvir, Israel's far-right National Security Minister, recently said that Biden does not fully support Israel and that if Trump were in power, the United States would behave completely differently.
+Itamar Ben-Gvir, Israel's far-right national security minister, recently said that Biden did not provide Israel with full support and that if Trump were in power, the conduct of the United States would be completely different.

 Like their allies, America's rivals do not openly express their preference for the outcome of the elections.